Sciss/Infibrillae/README.md

 ## statement

-A sound piece for the web browser.
+A sound poem for the web browser.
 Work in progress.

 See online: [www.sciss.de/exp/infibrillae/](https://www.sciss.de/exp/infibrillae/).